 Second, in accordance with the Catholic identity of Notre Dame, the doctoral program in economics offers special opportunities for students interested in policy-relevant research that contributes to improving the human condition.
 Prospective students interested in research addressing these problems should find our program especially attractive.
 The University fosters interdisciplinary collaboration through a variety of centers and institutes, including the Wilson Sheehan Lab for Economic Opportunities, Kellogg Institute for International Studies, the Institute for Educational Initiatives, the Energy Center, the Center for Children and Families, GLOBES and the Ford Family Program in Human Development Studies and Solidarity.

 Finally, our program has a history of successful job placement for graduating students.

 Our Program Handbook describes the requirements, policies, and procedures of our Ph.D. program in further detail.
-Click one of the following links to learn more about program requirements, the Graduate School calendar, and courses.
+Click one of the following links to learn more about Program Requirements, Courses and Graduate Training Events.